catspeed-cc/invidious/README.md

 For support, you can not submit any tickets on github as I've closed the issue tickets page.
 You can however create an account and submit an issue ticket here https://gogs.catspeed.cc/catspeed-cc/invidious/issues

+If you wish to fork you can fork on github, but in order to submit any PR you would need to fork the repository on https://gogs.catspeed.cc/catspeed-cc/invidious

 ## upgrading